Mexican Baseball League: 1949: Landmark ruling of Gardella v. Chandler

 The U.S. Supreme Court case Federal Baseball Club of Baltimore v.
 National League of Professional Baseball Clubs held that the baseball leagues and their commissioner are not violating antitrust laws (specifically the Sherman Antitrust Act) when they ban, trade, or otherwise change the playing eligibility of players.

 The ruling went untested until the Mexican League was formed.
-Players who went to play in the Mexican League were blacklisted from Major League Baseball.
+Players who went to play in the Mexican League were blacklisted from Major League Baseball (MLB).
 One such player, Danny Gardella, was blacklisted because MLB claimed he had violated the reserve clause.
 On the other hand, Gardella's side claimed he had been fired by Giants player-manager Mel Ott during 1946 spring training because of frequent arguments, primarily about his salary.

 During 1948, Gardella brought a claim against Commissioner of Baseball Happy Chandler, the National League and American League, as well as their presidents (Ford Frick and Will Harridge, respectively).
 Gardella charged that they were engaged in interstate commerce because the defendants had made contracts with radio broadcasting and television companies that sent narratives or moving pictures of the games across state lines.
 MLB then settled with Gardella and offered all Mexican League jumpers amnesty, protecting the ambiguity of the antitrust protection.

 In 1949, Gardella won a major appeal against baseball's reserve clause in the federal courts.
 This successful appeal is recognized as the first major early step towards baseball free agency.